AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 ## <ins>1.
 View Foodplaces Tab</ins>

-The View Foodplaces tab is used to view the list of foodplaces in Singapore on the map where users can set up to 4 filters -- fiiltering by either entering a Natural Language Query or JSON filter, filtering by the Areas of Singapore, filtering by the Categories of Foodplaces and also filtering by Time Features.
+The View Foodplaces tab is used to view the list of foodplaces in Singapore on the map where users can set up to 3 filters -- fiiltering by either entering a Natural Language Query or JSON filter, filtering by the Areas of Singapore, filtering by the Categories of Foodplaces.

 ### <ins> Basic Use </ins>